ab-anand/fav-quote/README.md

 ---

-Toward a positive life :heart:
+Towards a positive life :heart: